damienstanton/dotfiles/README.md

-Safe space for my zsh and neovim config.
+Safe space for my zsh, tmux and neovim config.
 VSCode has its own synchronization method using Gist.

 Script to sync things up
 ```sh